Steven0038/kotlin-quarkus-todo-list/README.md

 # todo-list project

-this is a simple todolist project
+this is a simple todolist project, with basic todo item crud apis and GUI

 ## features
 - quarkus based PanacheMongo CRUD with restful api